Granada, Córdoba, and Spain's Costa del Sol

 Rick: How Andalus.

 Córdoba's narrow, flower-bedecked lanes invite exploration.
-With Isabel's help, a simple walk becomes meaningful.
+With Isabel's help, a simple stroll becomes meaningful.

 Isabel: Notice how nice and fresh these little streets are, Rick?